-Fill your plate with stuffed pork chops for a simple yet unforgettable weeknight dinner!
+Fill your plate with stuffed pork chops for a simple, unforgettable weeknight dinner!

 This recipe makes the normally complicated dish embarrassingly easy to make.

-This dish is perfect if you’re always craving comfort food but are also always too busy to make something elaborate.
+It’s perfect if you’re always craving comfort food but are also too busy to make something elaborate.

 Baked Stuffed Pork Chops

-This recipe gives that classic dish a little bit of a twist, though.
+This recipe gives that classic dish a bit of a twist, though.

 You won’t stuff these pork chops, but rather, top them with stuffing.

 It’s a simple hack that’ll make cooking a whole lot easier, without sacrificing flavor.